helpermethod/connor/README.md

 # Usage

-:exclamation: Before resetting the offsets for a source connector, make sure to stop the source connector first.
+:exclamation: Before resetting the offsets for a source connector, stop the source connector first.